Jim Messina (musician): Loggins and Messina

-Messina assembled "The Kenny Loggins Band" by summoning old friends drummer Merel Bregante and bassist/singer Larry Sims (both formally of The Sunshine Company), multireedist/violinist Al Garth, multireedist Jon Clarke (performing with the Don Ellis Jazz Band), and a friend of Loggins, keyboardist Michael Omartian, who played on the album but dropped out once the touring began.
-However, Omartian played on the next two albums, and the ensemble was also augmented on each of their studio releases by Los Angeles-based session percussionist Milt Holland.
+Messina assembled "The Kenny Loggins Band" by summoning old friends drummer Merel Bregante and bassist/singer Larry Sims (both formerly of The Sunshine Company), multireedist/violinist Al Garth, multireedist Jon Clarke (performing with the Don Ellis Jazz Band) and a friend of Loggins, keyboardist Michael Omartian, who played on the album but dropped out once touring began.
+However, Omartian played on the next two albums and the ensemble was also augmented on each of their studio releases by Los Angeles-based session percussionist Milt Holland.

-Though the album was initially intended to be Loggins' first solo album, the two decided that Messina's contribution was so substantial that the album was finally released as Kenny Loggins with Jim Messina Sittin' In, in November 1971.
-Messina had been reluctant to perform and tour, having begun collaborating with the sole interest of producing.
-Nonetheless, by the end of 1972, the group, now renamed "Loggins and Messina", had toured extensively; they would eventually sell over 20 million albums.
+Though the album was initially intended to be Loggins' first solo album, the two decided that Messina's contribution was so substantial that the album was finally released as Kenny Loggins with Jim Messina Sittin' In in November 1971.
+Messina had been reluctant to perform and tour having begun collaborating with the sole interest of producing.
+Nonetheless, by the end of 1972, the group, now renamed "Loggins and Messina", had toured extensively and they would eventually sell over 20 million albums.

 After the release of Sittin' In, Messina went on to write, perform and produce seven more albums with Loggins.
 Those albums were Loggins and Messina (1972), Full Sail (1973), On Stage (1974), Mother Lode (1974), So Fine (1975, a covers album), Native Sons (1976, their last studio release) and Finale (1977, released by Columbia after the duo's split).

-Loggins ultimately decided to strike out on his own, and in 1976 the duo split after a final concert in Hawaii.
+Loggins ultimately decided to strike out on his own and in 1976 the duo split after a final concert in Hawaii.
 Both went on to solo careers.